darkreapyre/Athena-HOL/Lab2/README.md

 In the lab, you went from data discovery to analyzing a canonical dataset, without starting and setting up a single server.
 You started by crawling a dataset you didn’t know anything about and the crawler told you the structure, columns, and counts of records.

 From there, you saw the datasets were in different formats, but represented the same thing: NY City Taxi rides.
-You then converted them into a canonical (or normalized) form that is easily queried through Athena and possible in QuickSight, in addition to a wide number of different tools not covered in this lab, such as EMR and RedShift.
+You then converted them into a canonical (or normalized) form that is easily queried through Athena and possible in QuickSight.
+Additionally, you can see that since Athena charges you by the amount of data scanned per query, you can save on costs and get better performance if you partition the data, compress data, or convert it to columnar formats such as Apache Parquet.

 ---